 In fact, in 1979, fashion models weighed eight percent less than the average female, and in 1999, models weighed 23 percent less than the average female.

 Things like this play a huge role in how women see themselves and it’s a fertile place for self-doubt and shame to grow.
 “We’re bombarded with messages suggesting that our bodies and looks not only represent our self-worth but also are fundamentally flawed.
 Of course that affects our self-esteem,” says Liz Dittrich, pHd.

-To look at another study focusing on middle-aged women, it was shown that those who had a negative body image had a significant negative relationship with sexual satisfaction, sexual function, and sexual desire.
+Another study that focuses on middle-aged women showed that those who had a negative body image had a significant negative relationship with sexual satisfaction, sexual function, and sexual desire.

 This study proved that body image is an important aspect of sexual health, and that women with a positive body image have higher sexual functioning than those with a negative body image.

 Then, let’s look at a different study that looked at the relationship between body image and domains of sexual functioning among heterosexual, emerging adult women.
 It showed that a poor body image was linked to detrimental sexual functioning, and a decrease in desire and arousal.